ohwada/World_Countries/README.md

 List of Natinal Capitals

-### natinal capitals coordinates

-List of Natinal Capitals with Coordinates

 ### uk colonies

 List of countries that have gained independence from the United Kingdom

-### national flags gmap

-display the Natinal Flag on Google Map

 ### commonwealth nations